CityOfNewYork/ACCESS-NYC/README.md

 Composer will install packages in one of three directory locations in the site depending on the type of package it is.

-* **/vendor**; by default, Composer will install packages here.
+* **/vendor** - By default, Composer will install packages here.
 These may include helper libraries or SDKs used for php programming.

 Packages have the [Composer Library Installer](https://github.com/composer/installers) included as a dependency are able to reroute their installation to directories alternative to the **./vendor** directory.
 This is to support different php based application frameworks.
 For WordPress, there are four possible directories ([see the Composer Library Installer documentation for details](https://github.com/composer/installers#current-supported-package-types)), however, for the purposes of this site most packages are installed the two following directories:

-* **/wp-content/plugins**; packages that are WordPress plugins are installed in the WordPress plugin directory.
+* **/wp-content/plugins** - Packages that are WordPress plugins are installed in the WordPress plugin directory.
-* **/wp-content/mu-plugins**; packages that are Must Use WordPress plugins are installed in the Must Use plugin directory.
+* **/wp-content/mu-plugins** - Packages that are Must Use WordPress plugins are installed in the Must Use plugin directory.

 ### /vendor and git